Trauma-Informed Resilience Training

 Resilience

-Format: This in-person training is intended for Virginia crime and/or trauma survivors.
+Format: This in-person training is intended for Virginia victims of crime and survivors of trauma.
 A scholarship includes tuition and materials.

 Topics include: Trauma awareness, grief and loss, resilience